leoBitto/DjangoForge/docs/README.md

 4. Configure the Droplet options as desired (distribution, size, datacenter, etc.).
 5. Choose "SSH Key" as the authentication method and select or create an SSH key pair.
 6. Click on "Create Droplet" to start the creation process.

+> [!NOTE]
+> the service Digital Ocean is a suggestion. the project is not bound to be on a droplet.
+> this document and the following wiki will refer to digital ocean services since
+> this is the service used by the author at the time of writing this document

+> [!TIP]
+> before using the docker implementation it's better to use the full power of Django for debugging purpose
+> so start the development server of Django during the first stages of development

 #### Creating SSH Keys: